A life-changing news

 Both brothers felt connected to the mission of UWC, notably in terms of sustainability, quality education, diversity, and encounters with brilliant minds.
 The RISE program shares a similar vision for the world, and Juan felt it was natural to apply.
 The environment of UWC ISAK Japan helped Juan prepare for this challenge.
 Among the UWC movement, no fewer than 10 UWC students were named RISE winners—a clear sign that UWC schools foster similar skills to those required by the Rise program.

 “Only when I joined the UWC movement did I realize the full diversity fo the world.
 Now I don’t even know what home is.
 UWC ISAK Japan gave me that perspective of the world.”
 The diversity encountered here allowed him to enter a competition with 50,000 other people from no less than 170 different countries worldwide.
 And to not stress a single second about it!

 Becoming one of the 100 Rise Global Winners felt like reaching the summit of Mount Fuji.
 Juan had previously organized an actual trip to the summit of Mt.
 Fuji after a dark and cold night of extreme hiking made him feel incredibly grateful and happy.
 Becoming a Rise Global Leader reignited the exhilarating feeling of reaching the summit and looking down on the beautiful world he is motivated to benefit.

 How to become a Rise Global Leader

 Juan hopes to inspire kids from Colombia and UWC ISAK Japan’s students.
-He wants them to pursue quality education and believe that their dreams for the future can become a reality thanks to quality education.
+He believes that their dreams for the future can become a reality thanks to quality education.
 Entering UWC ISAK Japan strengthened this motivation as he could observe his life change drastically for the better.

 We look forward to seeing where life will lead Juan and hope he will contribute to “educate passionately.”